realodix/urlhub/readme.md

 ## To Do's
 - [ ] URL shortener on admin dashboard.
-- [ ] Realtime check for available shortlink
+- [x] Realtime check for available custom shortlink

 ## License